Nikil0914736/RP_Unified_Communications/README.md

 -   **State Management & Bug Fixes**:
     -   Resolved a critical bug where notification data was not being cleared on logout.
     -   Fixed an issue where marking a message as read did not persist correctly.

+-   **Inbox Popover Enhancements**:
+    -   **Scheduled Billing Details**: The inbox message popover now includes a "Schedule Billing Details" section, which displays monthly billing information in a clean, scrollable table.
+    -   **Tabbed Billing View**: For offers that include both 12 and 24-month renewal options, the billing details are organized into tabs for easy comparison.

 ## Features